scragz/a11ysea/src/frankie-howard.md

 #### Background

-After a life-changing car accident, Frankie became paraplegic and now uses a wheelchair.
-Living independently, he navigates the world using voice access technology, accessing information and resources that support his mobility needs.
+Following a serious car accident at age 20, Frankie now lives independently as a paraplegic and uses a wheelchair.
+Despite his physical limitations, he has developed tech-savvy solutions to manage his daily life, using voice commands on his smartphone and laptop for most online activities.
+Frankie remains optimistic and proactive, focusing on finding accessible resources and connecting with local communities that support his interests and autonomy.

 #### Personality